Thistle Feeders Are A Magnet For American Goldfinches

 7. List of Birds Attracted to This Feeder

-Finches and Chickadees love to join the hoards of Goldfinches at thistle
+But thistle feeders do not only attract Goldfinches.
+House Finches, Purple Finches, and Chickadees love to join the hoards of Goldfinches at thistle feeders.

 spilled from the feeder.